Goldman unit insures GM's UK pension fund

 Rothesay, which on Wednesday unveiled a similar deal with the Merchant Navy Officers' pension fund, said the transaction took the total amount of bulk annuity business it has written to date to over 10 billion pounds, more than any other provider.

-Rothesay, which launched in 2007 and acquired rival Paternoster last year, competes with the likes of Legal & General (LGEN.L), Aviva (AV.L) and Prudential (PRU.L) in the bulk annuity market.
+Rothesay, which launched in 2007 and acquired rival Paternoster last year, competes with the likes of Legal & General, Aviva and Prudential in the bulk annuity market.

 Demand for bulk annuities has grown strongly in recent years as pension funds, hit by longer pensioner lifespans and choppy financial markets, seek to offload some of their obligations to insurers and banks, who are financially stronger and more expert in handling risk.